tolitius/mount/README.md

 #### Value of values

 Lifecycle functions start/stop/suspend/resume can take both functions and values.
-This is valuable and also works:
+This is "valuable" and also works:

 ```clojure
 (mount/defstate answer-to-the-ultimate-question-of-life-the-universe-and-everything :start 42)